- Distance from Los Angeles: 205 miles

-Paso Robles is a year round destination, but there are a couple of key events worth planning ahead to attend.
+Paso Robles is a year-round destination, but there are a couple of key events worth planning ahead to attend.
 The buzziest times of the year are in spring and fall around the region's biggest events.
-In mid-May, the Paso Robles Wine Festival weekend features region-wide tastings and other events and celebrations at over 150 individual wineries.
+In mid-May, the Paso Robles Wine Festival weekend features region-wide tastings and other events and celebrations at more than 150 individual wineries.

-In the fall, Harvest Wine Weekend is always the third weekend in October, where wineries hold activities like blending seminars, barrel tastings, harvest demonstrations, vineyard and winery tours, and live music performances.
+In the fall, Harvest Wine Weekend is always the third weekend in October, when wineries hold activities like blending seminars, barrel tastings, harvest demonstrations, vineyard and winery tours, and live music performances.

-Finally, while winter is a sleepy time of year, hotel rooms are a cheaper for the off-season and visitors can expect to receive more individualized attention from winemakers and tasting room staffers.
+Finally, while winter is a sleepy time of year, hotel rooms are cheaper for the off-season, and visitors can expect to receive more individualized attention from winemakers and tasting room staffers.

 How to Get There

-By car from Los Angeles: Paso Robles is about 3 hours, 30 minutes from Los Angeles.
+By car from Los Angeles: Paso Robles is about three and a half hours from Los Angeles.
 Take Highway 101 north to Paso Robles' Spring Street exit.